The Troubles in Portadown

 This article recounts the violence and other effects related to The Troubles in Portadown, County Armagh, Northern Ireland, which lasted from the 1960s to 1998.
-Much of these events have been related specifically to the Drumcree parade dispute but relate more generally to the violence the Protestant majority visited upon their catholic neighbours in the Garvaghy Road/Obins street enclave, and the consequential violence.
+Much of these events have been related specifically to the Drumcree parade dispute but relate more generally to the violence and conflict between the Protestant/Unionist/Loyalist majority and the Catholic/Nationalist/Republican minority within the town.

 Overview

 Portadown is located in an area known during the troubles as the "murder triangle" because of the high number of killings carried out by paramilitary organisations on both sides.
 The town is the site of an annual parade in July by an ex-servicemen's lodge of the Protestant Orange Order, from St Mark's Church in the town centre, where participants lay wreaths at the war memorial.
 Particularly since the nineteenth century, Protestant participants marched to Drumcree Church through the predominantly Catholic nationalist Obins Street (also known as the "Tunnel" area because of an underground walkway connecting it to a higher level at the bottom of Fowler's Entry/Mary Street/John Street).

 In the 1970s and 1980s residents of the Obins Street area objected to the Orange marches, claiming they were triumphalist and arguing that they marked the Catholics as being second-class citizens in Northern Ireland.

 The Orange parade leading to Drumcree Parish Church of Ireland originally passed through Obins Street but was rerouted in the mid-1980s through the then lesser populated but nearby area of Garvaghy Road.
 It was an effort to forestall violence.

 In the interim, however, fresh housing stock had been built on the former McGredy's Rose fields on the Garvaghy Road.
 It was occupied by a cross-section of families from both religious denominations.
 But slum clearance in Obins Street resulted in many Catholic residents being relocated to the new housing.
 Following sectarian intimidation by each of the religious/ethnic communities in various housing estates in the town, some residents moved and the Garvaghy Road estates became nearly 100% Catholic.

 The parade was one of three which had been staged by the Orange Order to march through the Tunnel and was the scene of rioting from as early as 1873.
 In the modern troubles, this flashpoint became the source of confrontation between the Catholics of the Tunnel area and Protestants from neighbouring Edgarstown, often exacerbated by men from other areas within the town reinforcing the numbers on either side.
 On several occasions in the 1970s, gun battles took place between the locals and the Royal Ulster Constabulary attempting to control the violence.
 See "Two Hundred Years in the Orange Citadel" here.